Rapid Prototyping: There’s More Than One Way to Skin a CAD

 Don’t forget about CNC machining, though.
 You’ll find many product designers swear by machined prototypes if the part will be molded in production.
 A machined part will give a more accurate approximation of a molded part’s properties such as look, surface finish, and strength—perfect for understanding form and fit.

 Now that you’ve ironed out most of your part design, it’s time to make sure it functions as intended.
 Functional testing usually involves some level of user testing as well as assessing the mechanical properties of your design.
-And, don’t forget about chemical and electrical properties, both can have an impact on part performance.
+And, don’t overlook chemical and electrical properties, both can have an impact on part performance.
 This is when material selection will start to come into focus.

 If quantities are still in the handful of parts, 3D printing and machining can be viable.
 Powder bed fusion processes like selective laser sintering (SLS) and direct metal laser sintering (DMLS) are both capable of creating functional, durable parts.